mendixlabs/mendix-dynamic-table/README.md

 ![screenshot](/assets/screenshot.png)

 > See test-project [https://dynamictabletest-sandbox.mxapps.io/](https://dynamictabletest-sandbox.mxapps.io/) for a live demo!
 On the bottom of this page there is a short explanation of the Domain model that is used.
+Test-project can be downloaded [here](https://github.com/JelteMX/widget-test-projects#matrix-widget)

 > Missing features?
 See TODO at the bottom to see which items are still on the TODO list.
 If you find other bugs, please report this as an issue [here](https://github.com/JelteMX/mendix-dynamic-table/issues)